khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

 And then it just returns a `dict` containing those values.

 !!! info
-    FastAPI added support for `Annotated` (and started recommending it) in version 0.95.0.
+    ReadyAPI added support for `Annotated` (and started recommending it) in version 0.95.0.

     If you have an older version, you would get errors when trying to use `Annotated`.

-    Make sure you [Upgrade the FastAPI version](../../deployment/versions.md#upgrading-the-fastapi-versions){.internal-link target=_blank} to at least 0.95.1 before using `Annotated`.
+    Make sure you [Upgrade the ReadyAPI version](../../deployment/versions.md#upgrading-the-readyapi-versions){.internal-link target=_blank} to at least 0.95.1 before using `Annotated`.

 ### Import `Depends`